quentin-euler/CSFI/README.md

 Here are some more details about using our model :

-To install the required package, simply run : pip install .
+To install the package, run `pip install .`

 The code was written and tested with python 3.12.10

 If you use tif files :